TechAndCheck/zenodotus/README.md

 - We use [StimulusJS](https://stimulus.hotwire.dev) for our javascript
 - We use [Turbo](https://turbo.hotwire.dev) for all the page load stuff
 - [Sorbet](https://sorbet.org) is used to add type checking to our Ruby and prevent a bunch of run time bugs early.
+- For linting we use [Rubocop](https://rubocop.org), this makes sure our code lines up

+## Development

+See [docs/DEVELOPMENT.md](docs/DEVELOPMENT.md) for setup instructions